AectechSG/Aectech-Dynamo-Package/README.md

 ## Supported Application And Version ##
 Currently, this package supports:
-+ Dynamo core : 1.3, 2 - 2.5
++ Dynamo core : 2 - 2.5
-+ Dynamo for Revit: 1.3, 2, 2.1, 2.3, 2.5
++ Dynamo for Revit: 2, 2.1, 2.3, 2.5
 + Dynamo for Civil3D: 2.1

-Note: We do not support the functionality of dynamo 1.3 anymore.
+Note: We do not support the functionality of dynamo 1.3.
 Please use it at your own risk.

 ## Wiki ###